WeiyingZhao/WeiyingZhao.github.io/_pages/MultiSARCD.md

 represent the appearing date of maximum intensity values which can not indicate the change times.

-We improved REACTIV method with the proposed denoising results.
+We improved REACTIV method with RABASAR denoising results.
 In addition, we will use  the generalized likelihood ratio test to  detect the change starting and ending time, the maximum change magnitude time and the maximum change significance time.

-The principle of the method is to exploit the HSV color space, where the hue channel H represents the time, the saturation channel S is coding the temporal coefficient of variation, and the value V corresponds to a notion of conventional radar intensity.
+Generalized likelihood ratio test (GLRT) is used to detect times of interest:

+    * Start changing time

+    When detecting the start changing time in the time series, the image pair similarity is calculated with the reference of the first image $y_1$.

+    * Maximum change time

+    Generally, the abrupt changes are associated  with large change magnitude \citep{basseville1993detection}.
+    The maximum logarithm of $GLRT(y_t,y_{t'})$  is supposed to be the maximum change.
+In this case, $t$ and $t'$ are set as the adjacent images. $t'$ is the  maximum change time.

+    * Maximum change significance

+    In case of slowly changing time series, the last changed point in the time series is used as the reference point.

+    * Stop changing time

+    For the detection of stop changing time, the last changed point in the time series is used as the reference point.

 We applied the proposed method to  flooding area monitoring.

 ![changeTimeDetection](/images/changeTimeDetection.png)